sethrylan/sethrylan.github.io/_posts/2017-08-09-notes-from-school.md

 Data-ink ratio = $\frac{data\ ink}{total\ ink}$

-##### On Databases
-Everyone is afraid to touch optimizers, because no one knows how they work.

 ##### On Tools
 Typing skill and comprehension are independent.
 Concurrent tasking does not affect typing much.[^salthouse]